ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Methodology

 \subsection{Training setup}

-Since the number of training points can be quite large (sometimes exceeding 100,000), we adopt a mini-batch training strategy.
-At each training step, a random subset of 3,000 query points is sampled from the full training set to compute the loss function and update the model parameters.
+Because the number of training points can be large, sometimes exceeding 100,000, we adopt a mini-batch training strategy.
+At each training step, a random subset of 3,000 query points is sampled from the full training set to evaluate the loss function and update the model parameters.
 This strategy significantly reduces memory consumption and improves training efficiency.
 All models are implemented in PyTorch and trained on NVIDIA H100 GPUs.
-Unless stated otherwise, all transformer-based models are optimized using the Adam optimizer for a total of 100,000 training steps.
+Unless stated otherwise, all transformer-based models are optimized using Adam for a total of 100,000 training steps.
 The learning rate is initialized at 0.001 and decays by a factor of 0.99 every 200 training steps.
-The mean squared error (MSE) loss function is employed to quantify the discrepancy between the predicted and ground-truth values of the target function during training.
+The mean squared error (MSE) loss is used to quantify the discrepancy between predicted and ground-truth target values during training.
+For evaluation, we use relative $L^2$ error by default; for benchmark comparisons, however, we follow the error metrics reported in prior work, using MSE for the turbulent airfoil problem in Section \ref{sec_turbulent_airfoil} and mean absolute error (MAE) for the jet engine bracket problem in Section \ref{sec_bracket}.

+\begin{remark} \textit{For all benchmark comparisons, Point-DeepONet, Transolver, and Transolver+ are implemented using the architectures and official open-source repositories provided in the original works\cite{park2026point, wu2024transolver, luo2025transolver++}.
+Aside from minor data-specific preprocessing and necessary training-script adjustments, we use the default or recommended hyperparameters, unless otherwise noted, without additional tuning.} \end{remark}